 Pancreas Dysfunction

 A fatigued pancreas might struggle to produce sufficient levels of insulin.
-Similarly, an inflamed pancreas can cause problems with digestion, absorption of nutrients, contributing to symptoms of malnourishment or vitamin deficiencies, and production of insulin.
+Similarly, an inflamed pancreas can cause problems with digestion, absorption of nutrients, contributing to symptoms of malnourishment or vitamin deficiencies, and the production of insulin.

 If your pancreas isn’t producing enough insulin to maintain stable or balanced blood sugar levels, you might experience blood sugar imbalance symptoms like: